shossain/overwatch/README.md

 ![Overwatch Systems Diagram](overwatch_systems_diagram.png)

+## Segmentation inference

+The segmentation script exists in the `intel/` directory. `demo_inst.py` script can be run with the `VIDEO` and `CAPTION` environment variable, the former of which points to
+`intel/assets/{VIDEO}.mp4`.

+The following metadata will be generated from the script which can be used by downstream processes:
+ - `intel/assets/output/{VIDEO}_{CAPTION}_output.pkl` which contains the json semantic logs, later processed by UAVInference
+ - `intel/assets/output/{VIDEO}_{CAPTION}_masks.npy` which contains the masks for all of the segmentations that were performed.

 ## UAVInference

 This module takes in a list of environment states (with descriptions of the objects in the world), and outputs an array of strings that serve as a log of the events that have transpired throughout the video.